SwitchHead: Accelerating Transformers with Mixture-of-Experts Attention: Conclusion

 \section{Conclusion}

-On a wide range of language modeling datasets with different model sizes, our novel Mixture-of-Experts-based attention method called {\nameexplained} achieves performance on par with parameter-matched dense counterparts, but with only a fraction of the computational cost and memory usage. {\nameshort} drastically reduces the number of attention matrices that have to be computed, by using MoE for the value and output projections.
+On a wide range of language modeling datasets with different model sizes, our novel Mixture-of-Experts (MoE) based attention method called {\nameexplained} achieves performance of parameter-matched dense counterparts, with only a fraction of the computational cost and memory usage. {\nameshort} drastically reduces the number of attention matrices that have to be computed, by using MoE for the value and output projections.
 Our method is stable and does not need additional regularization to prevent degenerate solutions (a well-known practical issue in many existing MoE models).
-Our method can also be successfully combined with MoE MLP layers, to obtain "{\namefullmoe}" where every layer of the Transformer is MoE-based, achieving a huge reduction in resource requirements.
+Our method can also be successfully combined with MoE MLP layers, to obtain ``{\namefullmoe}" where every layer of the Transformer is MoE-based, achieving a huge reduction in resource requirements.